-The General Educational Development exam, published by GED Testing Service, is the most widely-used and best-known HSE test.
-The cost varies by state, but in general, the cost is around $120 for the entire battery of four individual subtests though, in some states, the cost is considerably higher or lower.
+The General Educational Development exam, published by GED Testing Service, is the most widely used and best-known HSE test.
+The cost varies by state, but in general, the cost is around $144 for the entire battery of four individual subtests, though, in some states, the cost is considerably higher or lower.

-Some states require state residency and test-takers need to be at least 16 years of age and not hold a high school degree or be signed up for another educational program.
-For 16- and 17-year olds, additional requirements apply.
+Some states require state residency, and test-takers must be at least 16 years of age and not hold a high school degree or be signed up for another educational program.
+For 16- and 17-year-olds, additional requirements apply.
 All these requirements also apply to the HiSET exam.
 As said earlier, the GED is available only in a computer-based format.

-GED testing includes various types of questions such as multiple-choice, fill-in-the-blank, draggable, short answer, and students must also write an essay (extended response).
+GED testing includes various types of questions such as multiple-choice, fill-in-the-blank, draggable, and short-answer, and students must also write an essay (extended response).

 Most states administer the GED exam.
-The following states, however, do NOT USE the GED test: Indiana (HiSET); Iowa (HiSET); Louisiana (HiSET); Maine (HiSET); Missouri (HiSET); Montana (HiSET); New Hampshire (HiSET); Tennessee (HiSET); West Virginia (HiSET).
+The following states, however, do NOT USE the GED test: Iowa (HiSET); Louisiana (HiSET); Maine (HiSET); Tennessee (HiSET); West Virginia (HiSET).

 The HiSET (short for “High School Equivalency Test”) has been available since early 2014.
 This HSE exam, like the other options, covers academic fields that are taught in high school.
-The minimally required age for this exam is also usually 16 though for applicants 16 and 17 years old, specific requirements apply.
+The minimum required age for this exam is also usually 16, though for applicants 16 and 17 years old, specific requirements apply.

 The HiSET exam has five testing fields: Language Reading, Language Writing, Math, Social Studies, and Science.
 All five subtests include multiple-choice questions or require essay-style answers.
 The subtests may also be taken separately and will take between 65 and 120 minutes each for completion.

 In some states, including New York State, students looking to earn a high school equivalency diploma may also take the NEDP, the National External Diploma Program.
-Check here for more information.
+Check here -> for more NEPD information.

 There are states that require test-takers to pass an official pretest before they are allowed to sign up for the official test.
 Most states, however, do not require students to do so.

 Many students ask us what’s the fastest way to prepare for the GED or HiSET test.
 The simple answer is: take online classes.
 The online prep classes allow students to work on their own schedules.
-This website publishes free online classes and practice tests, so you can start right away, but note that our free support does not include all elements and topics of the GED and HiSET exams.
+This website publishes free online GED classes and practice tests, so you can start right away, but note that our free support does not include all elements and topics of the GED and HiSET exams.

 Here is the perfect scenario: